 Ensure you have your funds in place

 Before the house completion, make sure you have sufficient funds for your deposit.
-Being disorganised with your funds will cause the completion process to be delayed.
+Failure to organise your funds will result in a delay in the completion process.

 This may sound obvious, but we couldn’t leave it off the checklist!

-Check that the formal mortgage offer is in place and that those funds will be released on the correct day.
+Ensure that you have the formal mortgage offer in place and that these will be released on the correct day.

 Make sure all stamp duty tax forms are completed and signed.

 If the property is leasehold, ensure that your solicitor obtains the freeholder’s consent for the purchase of the property.